OWASP/www-project-it-grc/README.md

 ### **Introduction**

-This project provides you a GRC (Governance, Risk and Compliance) platform focused to manage cibersersecurity risks.
+This project provides you a GRC (Governance, Risk and Compliance) platform focused to manage cibersersecurity risks and control design.

-With this platform you can comply with ISO 27001:2022 and PCI requirements, also you can implement an Information Security Management System, execute IT Risk analysis and evaluation, design controls, get reports, and more.
+With this platform you can comply with ISO 27001:2022, PCI and others requirements, also you can implement an Information Security Management System, execute IT Risk analysis and evaluation, design controls, get reports, and more.

+Demonstrate trust to your customers, stakeholders and regulators, and stay compliant with cybersecurity frameworks.

 ### **Asset Management**

-You can not protect what you do not know, so in the "Asset Management" module you can register IT providers, IT components, IT systems, processess and critical data, so you can evaluate risk and desing controls over such components to protect you data and mitigate cybersecurity risks.
+You can not protect what you do not know, so in this module you can register IT providers, IT components, IT systems, processess and critical data, so you can evaluate risk and desing controls over such components to protect you data and mitigate cybersecurity risks.

 <img width="949" alt="image" src="https://github.com/user-attachments/assets/a0b85ffc-6bb2-48d7-b265-c9c711c59bb3">